-The success of the Group's business depends substantially on consumer perceptions of its brands brands is the largest in the coffee & tea industry, comprising Global Brands, such as Peet's and L'OR; Regional Brands such as Jacobs, Douwe Egberts, Tassimo, Senseo, Moccona, Super and OldTown; Local Jewel Brands, such as Marcilla, Gevalia, Friele, Bravo and Pilão; and Local Brands, such as Paloma, Maratá, Café Pelé, Owl and Cafax.
+The success of the Group's business depends substantially on consumer perceptions of its brands brands is the largest in the coffee & tea industry, comprising Global Brands, such as L'OR, Peet's and JACOBS; Regional Heroes such as Super, OldTown and Moccona; and Local Jewels, such as Marcilla, Gevalia, Friele, Douwe Egberts and Pilão.
 For more information on the definitions and designations of the Group's brands, please refer to "Description of the Issuer and the Group - The Group's Brand Portfolio".
 The Group's competitors also have established brands and are continuing to take steps to increase and strengthen their brand recognition.
 Brand value is based in large part on consumer perceptions.
 Success in promoting and enhancing brand value depends on the Group's ability to provide high-quality and innovative products and the effectiveness of its marketing and advertising initiatives.
 See also "Risk Factors - If the Group is unable to generate meaningful returns on its investment in marketing and advertising activities or if its relationship with its marketing and advertising service providers deteriorates, the Group's business, financial condition or results of operations could be negatively impacted" for additional information on the Group's marketing and advertising activities.